mananshah88/design-pattern-example/1.chassis-pattern/README.md

 **About the Project Structure...**

-- Let say, we have an an e-commerce application.
+Let say, we have an an e-commerce application.
 In which, we have used 2 RDBMS(Maria DB) databases and 2 NoSQL(Mongo) databases.
-- It is a micro-service architecture and has the following micro services.
+Also, it is a micro-service architecture and has the following micro services.

 1.)
 Customer Microservice
 - Name: microservice-customer